The future of email security: Innovations, challenges, and the role of DMARC

 While major providers enforce DMARC, many businesses have yet to adopt it, leaving vulnerabilities.

 To address these risks, in 2024, Yahoo and Google implemented bulk sender requirements, mandating that high-volume email senders comply with authentication standards like DMARC.
 Microsoft followed in 2025, with similar measures where a DMARC policy of at least p=none (the weakest policy) had to be adopted.
-Since the announcement, these measures have increased DMARC adoption significantly, with Microsoft adding 400,000+ domains in 1 month alone, totalling over 2.7m since 2024’s Google and Yahoo news.
+Since the announcement, these measures have increased DMARC adoption significantly, with Microsoft adding 400,000+ domains in one month alone, totaling over 2.7m since 2024’s Google and Yahoo news.

 Beyond DMARC: The future of email security